 River Community doesn’t use ChexSystems to screen new applications.
 For standard checking accounts, they do run credit reports.
 But if you just want a savings account, they won’t do any kind of screening.

-River Community is located in Ottumwa, Iowa and offers just one personal checking accounts.
+River Community is located in Ottumwa, Iowa and offers just one personal checking account.
 This Share Draft account comes with a free debit card and doesn’t have any monthly fees or balance requirements.

 Chime is a financial technology company, not a bank.
 Banking services and debit card provided by The Bancorp Bank N.A. or Stride Bank, N.A.; Members FDIC.
 Credit Builder card issued by Stride Bank, N.A.